North American Wetlands Conservation Fund

 Statutory formula is not applicable to this assistance listing.

-Matching is voluntary.
+Matching is mandatory.
 The required matching share varies on a grant-by-grant basis and is set forth in the grant award, but must be at least 50 percent of the project costs, except that the project activities located on Federal lands and waters can be funded with 100 percent Federal funding.

 MOE requirements are not applicable to this assistance listing.